 Each camper who is not fully vaccinated must take a COVID test no more than 3 days before the start of camp, AND must quarantine between the test and the start of camp.
 Families are responsible for getting campers tested; there are many free sites for COVID testing.
 State guidelines do not specify what kind of test, although we do recommend a PCR test if possible.
 Provide written proof of the negative COVID test on arrival at camp.

 Please do not send test results or proof of vaccination ahead of time.

 Instructions for Online Forms

 The health history form can be completed online, or you can print it out and mail it to us.
 Make sure to tell us everything we need to know in order to keep your child safe and healthy.
 Please include detailed information for conditions that may affect a child’s mental status, like seizures or diabetes, including how it typically presents and how quickly it responds to treatment.
 Your child’s personal and health information is kept as secure as possible, only sharing with the health care staff and those who work directly with your child.

 Need help with your health history form?
 Check out this helpful video:

-If your child is injured or becomes ill during camp, we will do our best to notify the parent as soon as possible.
+If your child is injured during camp, we will do our best to notify the parent as soon as possible.
 Minor injuries may be treated on site or at the local health clinic with parent permission.
-In most cases, children who become ill will be sent home to rest and recover.
 Parents are responsible for the cost of any outside medical care or expenses incurred while attending camp.
-If a child gets sick at camp, the program fees may be refunded at a prorated rate or the camper may be able to attend a later session.

 At least two licensed health care professionals are on site while camp is in session to provide both routine and emergency care for campers.
 An AED is on site, and Vashon Island EMS services can be at camp in 20 minutes or less.
 In addition, all staff are First Aid and CPR certified, and go through training and rehearsal for a wide range of emergency situations.